Rugby league in Norway

-Rugby league is a minor team sport in Norway.
+Rugby league is a growing team sport in Norway.
 The sport is administered there by Rugby League Norge, which was set up in late 2008.
 Rugby League Norge works according to RLEF and NIF laws.

 History

-Norway is new to the game.
 In February 2008, the Rugby League European Federation (RLEF) granted Norway official observer status, and in 2008 a committee was formed, based in Oslo, with the aim of developing the game all over the country.

 The first rugby league event to take place on Norwegian soil was the Scandinavia Cup nine-a-side tournament in Oslo.
 Then a national team was selected to play against the British and Irish Student Pioneers.
 Norway lost this match 24–0.
 Later in the year, Norway played their first full international match, against Denmark in Copenhagen.
 Norway won the match 28–26.

 In 2010 the first league season started in June, with a Grand Final won by Oslo RK, who defeated Lillestrøm Lions.
 Meanwhile, the Norwegian national team competed in their first official tournament, the 2010 European Bowl competition against Malta.

 In 2011 it was hoped to see the domestic competition expand to five teams: Aker Seagulls (Oslo), Flisbyen Broncos (formerly Lillestrøm Lions), Fredrikstad Falcons, Oslo Capitals, and Tromsø Polar Bears.
-The 2011 Norwegian Grand Final is scheduled for September 10.
+The 2011 Norwegian Grand Final was scheduled for September 10.

 On 26 October 2011, Rugby League Norge was granted Affiliate status within the RLEF.